ichard26/ichard26.github.io/content/privacy.md

 title: Privacy Statement
 description: TL;DR, I'm doing my best to not track you and respect your privacy as much as practically possible.
 All analytics are anonymized and follow GDPR, PECR and CCPA.
-Data processors are GitHub Pages and Microanalytics.io.
+Hosting is provided by GitHub Pages and DigitalOcean.
 layout: single
 showReadingTime: false
-modified: 2023-09-27
+modified: 2024-08-26
 ---

 ## Scope

-All content and resources served under <https://ichard26.github.io/> are subject to this privacy statement unless noted otherwise.
+All content and resources served under the `ichard26.github.io` and `floralily.dev` domains are subject to this privacy statement unless noted otherwise.

 **Exception**: this statement does not apply to the following URLs prefixes as they are served under a different GitHub repository without any data subprocessers (except for